LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?: In-Depth Analyses of Model Behavior and Error Patterns

 \subsection{Error Patterns in Model-Generated Code Submissions}

-\textbf{Stronger reasoning capabilities in models correlate with reduced failure rates, yet runtime errors remain a notable challenge.} In Figure \ref{fig:submission_distribution}, we analyze the submission status distribution across six selected models to better understand LLMs' solutions and their associated error patterns.
+\textbf{Stronger reasoning capabilities in models correlate with reduced failure rates, yet runtime errors remain a notable challenge.} In Appendix Figure~\ref{fig:submission_distribution}, we analyze the submission status distribution across six selected models to better understand LLMs' solutions and their associated error patterns.
 As models exhibit stronger reasoning capabilities, their solutions show substantial reductions in failure types of time limit, memory limit, and compilation errors.
-However, runtime errors, although somewhat reduced, do not experience as pronounced a decline, highlighting persistent challenges in edge-case handling and execution robustness.
+However, runtime errors, although somewhat reduced, do not decline as sharply, highlighting persistent challenges in edge-case handling and execution robustness.
 We hypothesize that one possible reason top-performing models still exhibit relatively high runtime error rates could be their tendency to pursue more aggressive and optimized coding patterns, such as employing custom data structures, in-place transformations, and pointer arithmetic.
 These advanced techniques, while algorithmically sound, might inherently increase the potential for execution faults\footnote{For instance, a simple algorithm like summing elements of an array becomes significantly more complex when highly optimized for memory access patterns using techniques such as loop unrolling and pragma directives in C++ (e.g., \#pragma omp simd, \#pragma unroll).}, especially in edge scenarios.
 Interestingly, GPT-OSS-20B displays compilation error rates comparable to weaker, non-reasoning-intensive models.
 We attribute this unexpected result to its cautious approach: the model often declines to generate solutions when it anticipates insufficient reasoning time, thereby triggering compilation-related failures.
 These findings highlight a limitation in the reinforcement learning approaches employed by current models \citep{deepseek-r1,yang2025qwen3technicalreport}, which predominantly use solution correctness as the sole reward, neglecting efficiency and memory management.
 Future training techniques could incorporate fine-grained reward signals targeting these attributes, enabling models to optimize not only for correctness but also for reliable and efficient code execution.